classiebit/anofie-pro-docs/resources/docs/1.0/admin/master-settings.md

 <br>
 - **Language:**  You can literally add any language you want, traditional to urban or RTL, Anofie supports every langauge available in the world.

+<a name="AdSense"></a>
+## Google AdSense

+Google AdSense is integrated in Anofie, you need to enter your `Google Ad Verify Code` first, then when your website gets verified for running ads, you can then enter `Google Ad Code` and the ads will shows up on the pages on the front-end, except pages - `about , contact, terms, privacy, authentication pages`.